mkhimich/AcceptTest/README.md

 ### How do I get configured ###
 test.properties file allows to configure browser by setting appropriate browser id: e.g.: 4 for internet Explorer.
-See more at test.properties
+See more at test.properties For configuring execution
-For configuring running

 ### RoadMap ###